 Approach to Human Rights

-Tokyo Electron(TEL) recognizes the importance of respecting human rights in all aspects of business activities.
+We recognize the importance of respecting human rights in all aspects of business activities.
 Our principles for respect for human rights are established in our Management Policies and Code of Ethics prohibiting discrimination based on gender, nationality, age, race, creed, or religion; forced labor, child labor, and harassment.
 The Group aspires to create a pleasant workplace environment where everyone can work free of discrimination by implementing employee training and establishing hotlines for prompt awareness and resolution of activities related to human rights issues.

 Human Rights Initiatives